The committees are composed of a total of 16 persons from national or Nordic institutions, that is, from institutions outside the region.

 The three subcommittees are to share an equal load in number of applications.
 The secretariat distributes applications to the committees based on topic and information concerning the applicant's collaborative partners and workplace.

 The subcommittees are responsible for their share of applications.
 Based on the criteria (cf. Aims and criteria) and other provisions from the Regional Liaison Committee (Det regionale samarbeidsorganet) they are to evaluate and prioritize the applications.
-The head of the main committee is obligated to attend all subcommittee meetings.
 Every committee member must be familiar with all the applications in their own committee, but is responsible for about 20 applications and co-responsible for about another 20 applications.

 An electronic system (eVurdering) has been prepared for committee members with a scale of marks and the opportunity to write comments.
 The evaluation form is used as a starting point for the committee's discussion of each individual application.
 The result of the assessment process is based on discussions in the evaluation committees.

 The prioritized lists from each subcommittee are reviewed by the main committee, with special emphasis on overarching, comprehensive evaluation and with knowledge of the region's research profile.
+The main commitee can take into consideration distribution between academic communities.
 The results from the main committee are sent to the Regional Liaison Committee (Det regionale samarbeidsorganet) for final decision.
 The head of the main committee participates in the meeting where the decision is made.

 Impartiality and complaints procedures